morningJava/LinuxDesktopFiles/README.md

 # LinuxDesktopFiles
-.desktop files for a few apps when I get the urge to distro hop
+.desktop files for a few apps when I get the urge to hop Linux distributions.
+These files are required for certain applications to show up as applications in the GNOME desktop enviroment.

 code.desktop == Visual Studio Code